All for One and One for All (Collaboration Agreements in Comics) (article) - Creative Contract Consulting

 What are your deadlines?
 When does the project have to be completed?
 How many pages should be done per week?

 How will you show attribution for the work?
 This usually entails something like adding the artist’s name to any of their work you post online.

 What countries laws apply to the contract?
 If your contract is between people of different countries you have to explicitly establish which countries laws you want to apply.

 Who has decision making authority for the property?
 Someone has to have the final say on how the pages will look.
 Generally this is the one doing the hiring.

 What are the means of terminating the contract?
 Explain what happens if the contract is not completed as agreed upon.
 How will payment be awarded?
 Who retains rights?

 How will privacy be handled?
 If you want to avoid spoilers, add a non-disclosure section to make sure they don’t post certain work publicly.

 It’s important to note that long-distance contracts, especially international ones, are hard to enforce.
 If your artist in Madagascar decides take your art and run… there isn’t a whole lot you can do.
 Ultimately it’s important to remember that a contract is only as good as the people signing it.
-As long as you have a reliable, trustworthy team (Check up on their previous projects!) then odds are you won’t have a problem.
+As long as you have a reliable, trustworthy team (check up on their previous projects!) then odds are you won’t have too large of a problem.